alon-redis/goSlowClients/README.md

 ## Additional Tips
 - Ensure the Redis server is running before executing the script.
 - Adjust the parameters as needed for your test scenarios.
+- Use `true` for the `use_tls` parameter if connecting to a Redis server with TLS enabled.
 - Use `false` for the `noflush` parameter if you want to flush the Redis database before the script starts.